How to Apply

 New Orleans has a vibrant nightlife and art scene.
 It is a walkable city with many diverse neighborhoods.
 Its long and rich history has resulted in the city being a veritable museum of American architecture.
 As a result of all of the changes since Hurricane Katrina, New Orleans has enjoyed an influx of professionals invested in the rebuilding/recovery process.
 Tulane University works hard to assist in and promote this rebuilding effort and includes many of these professionals as part of its faculty, lecture programs and partnering opportunities.
 While some of the severely damaged areas in remote parts of the city are still in a state of disrepair, the area surrounding Tulane University, including the Garden District and the French Quarter, are back to normal and better than ever.
 All parts of the city developed before 1878, on the high ground, are basically intact.

 The Graduate Programs in Architecture, Preservation Studies and Sustainable Real Estate Development regularly host an Open House for prospective students.
 The Graduate Open House is an introduction to the culture of academics and student life at the Tulane School of Architecture and in the city of New Orleans.

-While you will have the opportunity to hear about all of the programs at the School, including the Albert and Tina Small Center for Collaborative Design, and how they collectively contribute to this unique academic environment.
-In addition, Information Sessions will allow you to learn more about the specifics of your Graduate Program of interest and you will have the opportunity to meet and interact with faculty and students, and tour the facilities of Richardson Memorial Hall, including the design studios, the fabrication shop and the digital output lab.
+You will learn more about the specifics of your Graduate Program of interest and you will have the opportunity to meet and interact with faculty and students, and tour the facilities of Richardson Memorial Hall, including the design studios, the fabrication shop and the digital output lab.

 If you would like more information please contact William Wildman, Assistant Director of Admissions.